Frequently Asked Questions

 What if I want tutoring but I don’t speak English?

 We cannot guarantee that we will have a tutor who can assist you in another language.
-We recommend checking with another department on campus to find support.
+We recommend checking with another department or the tutoring labs on campus to find support.